AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 -  Add LDAP user search capability when Test LDAP Configuration to further test drive the correctness of a LDAP configuration.

--  Enable gateway High Availability capability with a pair of gateway instances in active and hot standby mode.
+-  Enable the gateway High Availability capability with a pair of gateway instances in active and hot standby mode.
 To enable, go to VPC/VNet -> VPC HA.